ar5had/git-notes/README.md

 Branches are case-sensitive so name your branch exactly the way your GitHub name appears.

     git branch <BRANCHNAME>

-To go into that branch and work on it, similar to using cd to change directory in terminal, you checkout a branch.
-Go onto your new branch:

-    git checkout <BRANCHNAME>

 ##  To change your branch name